ziflex/piperline/README.md

 ### piperline.create()

-Creates a new pipeline builder.
+Creates a new pipeline runner.

 ### .pipe(function(data, next, done))

-Adds pipe handler.
+Adds pipe for execution.
 Can be invoked only before or after execution.

 `data` - any data passed from top pipes or `run` method.

-`next` - callback which invokes next pipe handler or complete the pipeline.
+`next` - callback which invokes next pipe or completes the execution.
-Any passed data to this callback will be transferred to the next pipe handler.
+Any passed data to this callback will be transferred to the next pipe.

 `done` - callback which terminates the execution of the whole pipeline.